Folgers: In popular culture

 In the 1998 film The Big Lebowski, after one of the protagonists dies, their ashes are transported to the Pacific Ocean in a Folgers coffee can because the cheapest urn is deemed too expensive.
-The film has become a cult classic, and at least one person has cosplayed as a can of Folgers during a fan event.
+The film has become a cult classic, and at least one person has dressed up as a can of Folgers during a fan event.

 In the 1991 Seinfeld episode "The Library", Jerry is challenged by Lt.
 Bookman (played by Philip Baker Hall) on why there is no instant coffee available for guests to his apartment: "You buy a jar of Folger's Crystals, you put it in the cupboard, you forget about it.
 Then later on when you need it, it's there.
 It lasts forever.
 It's freeze-dried.
 Freeze-dried crystals."

 The November 16, 1991 episode of Saturday Night Live had a sketch that parodied the 'high end restaurant' commercials from the 1970s and 1980s, showing a customer (Chris Farley) violently losing his temper upon being informed that he was given another company's coffee blend instead of the restaurant's usual blend.